-We’ve all experienced cases of diarrhea at some point in our lives.
-Common symptoms of diarrhea include frequent watery stools, abdominal pain, and bloating.
+We’ve all experienced bouts of diarrhea at some point in our lives.
+Common symptoms of diarrhea include frequent, watery stools, abdominal cramping, and bloating.

 Diarrhea is often your body’s way of dealing with disruptions in your gastrointestinal system.
-Bad cases of diarrhea can come from many sources, such as:
+Acute diarrhea lasts less than 2 weeks and can come from many sources, such as:

 - a viral infection